| |

 2- Don’t cancel one internet before the other is installed.

 HUGE Mistake.
 Any service that delivers either shows up a day, week or month later, or not at all.
 We were told the technicians would show up within 5 days.
 We had 3 more days on our old internet contract.
-We cancelled, and 10 days later after calling repeatly, I walked around the neighborhood and stole a Megacable technician from another house.
+We cancelled, and 10 days later after calling repeatedly, I walked around the neighborhood and stole a Megacable technician from another house.
 You do what you have to do.

 3- Service companies have the worst customer service.
 They may be polite but reaching them to take care of any issues is always a huge ordeal.

-When I first enlisted my Spanish speaking friends to help us talk to the internet company, I though it was unusual for them to ask for the person’s name and phone number.
-I have since learned that this is a great backup plan.
 Let’s take Megacable for example: Our neighbor asked for the name and phone number of the salesperson who drew up the contract and the technician that came to our house.
 This came in handy when we had to argue about what we were getting and what we actually paid for.

 4- Don’t rely on someone to input your information correctly into the system.

-Remember that game of telephone when you were a kid?
-Someone would whisper something to one person, then pass it on to another and then another.
-When the last person recited the secret, it was always completely different than the original message.
-Somehow our name, address, phone number and email is always transferred from the contract into the system completely wrong.
+Somehow our name, address, phone number, and email are always transferred from the contract into the system completely wrong.
 Contact customer service before your first bill is due to make sure they have the correct information.
 Otherwise, they may shut off your internet without you knowing because they didn’t send the bill to the right email address.

 If you have problems signing up on the internet company’s website, the technician is there to help you or at least can reach a real person to help you.
 If the system has your name or email incorrect (happened twice to us), it’s nice to have someone there who can reach the company to check the info for you.

-6- Manage Your Expectations
+6- Manage Your Expectations.

 Tip: We use NordVPN for sports streaming.
 It has worked with 70 mbps or higher.
 Get NordVPN here!

-Lessons learned.
 Find out what internet companies have installed fiber optics in your neighborhood BEFORE you move in, and your transition to living in Mexico will be much easier.

 Similar Posts